MotBCS/MotBCS/README.md

 I am currently working towards my Bachelor of Science in Computer Science

-- ✨ At the moment I am learning Java and Python
+- ✨ At the moment I am learning Java, Python and a little bit of C++ here and there.
 - ✨ Ask me about anything :)
 - ✨ How to reach me: mdion.mot@gmail.com
 - ✨ Pronouns: She/Her